The Tartaria tablets and the Lepenski Vir stone

 Partial boring of the stone suggests that a staff was inserted so that the stone could be displayed as an object of prestige or easily manipulated in ritual.

 The inscription is divided into four rows, three of which have ten columns (Fig. 4c-e).
-Irregular demarcating lines indicate intentional efforts to avoid crossing over signs, thus enhancing their importance.

 The possible functions of this unique object include usage in divination or for keeping records relating to important cyclical events.

-The signs show convincing comparisons with common Vinča signs at other sites.
-(5) The Tartaria tablets and the Lepenski Vir stone are included in Table I (column A) as further evidence showing that sign distributions are not random and that the signs on these objects appropriately fit within the sign system of the Vinča culture.
+The Tartaria tablets and the Lepenski Vir stone are included in Table I (column A) as further evidence showing that sign distributions are not random and that the signs on these objects appropriately fit within the sign system of the Vinča culture.

 Each of these objects is inscribed with a cluster of signs that appear in sign groups on artifacts found at distant regional sites.